 Cats hate smoke.
 They hate how it feels near their face because like us, it burns their eyes.
 It can lead to eye problems and infections that can result in blindness.
 Smoke dries out the retinas which is not only uncomfortable but painful for cats.
 Would you force someone to drink knowing they hate alcohol?
 This is no different.
 When you do this, you are committing animal abuse.
 No, it is not cute or funny.
 If you know someone who does this to their cat, encourage them to stop because it’s not right to force drugs on to an animal especially not knowing what may happen.

-Can medical marijuana be used for pain relief in cats?
+Can medical cannabis be used for pain relief in cats?